napari/docs/docs/plugins/advanced_topics/npe2_migration_guide.md

 ```

 becomes this theme contribution in the plugin manifest.
 Note that `type`
-selects the base light/dark theme, omitted color keys inherit from that base,
+indicates whether the theme is light or dark, omitted color keys inherit from that base,
 and `syntax_style` stays at the top level rather than under `colors`:

 ```yaml